AmosNimos/Excel/Basics_of_vba.md

 # Create Macro

 > To integrate vba code to excel you need to save them as Macro, these macro can then later be linked to any type of action, such as __button__ and keyboard shorcut.
+> This is all on the French version some variable name may varry.

 ## Change the value of the active cell with __Test__.
 ~~~